 For travel limited to Seoul, South Korea, we recommend travelers be up to date on routine immunizations.
 These include polio, tetanus/diphtheria/pertussis (Td or Tdap), measles/mumps/rubella (MMR), chickenpox (varicella) and hepatitis B. Hepatitis A vaccine is also recommended for travel to South Korea.
 You can visit the CDC web site at http://wwwnc.cdc.gov/travel/destinations/south-korea.aspx for more specific information about immunization information and recommendations for travel to South Korea.
 If you need to update your routine immunizations or want to receive hepatitis A vaccine, call the Student Health Center at 650-3400 to schedule an appointment with a nurse to get those vaccines.
 You do not need a Travel Clinic appointment to receive routine vaccinations including hepatitis A vaccine.

 Japanese encephalitis vaccine is available for travelers who are going to rural parts of South Korea for extended periods of time during periods of peak transmission.
 This vaccine is not usually indicated if traveling only to Seoul.
 Please refer to the CDC web site at http://wwwnc.cdc.gov/travel/destinations/south-korea.aspx for more specific information about Japanese encephalitis disease and the Japanese encephalitis vaccine.
-It takes a month to complete the 2-shot series and will cost approximately $480.
+It takes a month to complete the 2-shot series.

 If you have any additional questions about travel to South Korea, you may contact the Student Health Center Travel Nurse, Denise Meyer, RN by email at Denise.Meyer@wwu.edu.